ZU TV HD

 Andris Nelsons, together with his then-wife, the great soprano Kristine Opolais and the Gewandhausorchester Leipzig present a program dedicated to Antonin Dvořák, singing the melodies that the composer hid in all layers of his music with tender, warm, soft colors.
 Nelsons’ tempos remain calm and relaxed, allowing the omnipresent beauty of Dvořák’s music to unfold and flood the Gewandhaus.
 The program opens with Othello, a Concert Overture for Orchestra, Op.
 93. Opolais performs “Song to the Moon

-• Rachmaninoff - Symphony No. 2 in E minor, Op.
-27
+• Brahms - Symphony No. 2 in D major, Op.
+73

 • Classica Spotlight